cammarosano/webserv/README.md

 # webserv2.0

-What is does at this point:
+What it does at this point:
 - serve static files (GET requests)
 - echoes back the body of POST requests (working to get CGI working)
 - supports multiple ports, (virtual) servers and routes. (configuration is hard coded for testing, no parsing of a config file yet)